The framework behind GlidePath

 Real-Market Applied Entrepreneurship

-Defining Real-Market Applied Entrepreneurship
+What Real-Market Applied Entrepreneurship means

 Preparation before exposure

-Systems, not support
+Structure, not loose support

 Durability, not participation